A Gym 20 Years in the Making

 By Mike Doolittle, Co-Owner

-For 20 years, the space now occupied by Styrka was a small, community focused gym.
-I had been a member there since 2001, and had learned a great deal from the knowledgeable, hard-working, welcoming community.
+For 20 years, the space now occupied by Styrka was a small, locally-owned, community-focused gym.
+I had been a member there since 2001, and had learned a great deal from the knowledgeable, hard-working community.
 After going through several owners and name changes, it finally closed its doors in early 2015.
 The owners went on to open at another location, but I couldn't help but feel like something I had long cherished was missing.
 For nearly 15 years, this location had been my home away from home.

 I started my personal training career in 2004, at the now defunct Reaction Fitness in South Tulsa.
 I bounced around between corporate gyms before working at a small personal training studio for nearly seven years.
 In 2013, I went freelance and found the greatest success of my professional career.
 And when I married my wife Vanessa in 2014, we began to look for opportunities to realize our own creative small-business ideas.

 Opening a gym seemed like a natural progression for us.
 Vanessa is a finance and accounting wiz, and I had over a decade of experience in the industry.
 We looked around Tulsa at various warehouses and shopping strips before it hit us: what about the old gym?
 If the spot hadn't been rented out, it might be a perfect place for us.
 This is what we found:

 We had our work cut out for us.
 But we had a vision that we believed in, and in October of 2015 we took the leap, signed the papers, and began the process of design and build-out.